flq/MemBus/readme.md

 There isn't a lot one can say about Publishing.
 You may pass any object instance into the __"Publish"__ method.

+##Publishing to a DI Container

+One use case of using MemBus is to dispatch handling of a message to an IOC container.
+Given a message, the implementation of some type is looked up, instantiated by the container and the message is delivered to the handling method.

+In order to do that you need to configure MemBus with the __IocSupport__ option:

+    _bus = BusSetup
+        .StartWith<Conservative>()
+        .Apply<IoCSupport>(s => s.SetAdapter(_testAdapter).SetHandlerInterface(typeof(GimmeMsg<>)))
+        .Construct();

+The Adapter is some instance that needs to implement [IocAdapter][1].
+Implement this interface to bridge the request to your container of choice.
+The interface is very straightforward:

+    public interface IocAdapter
+    {
+        IEnumerable<object> GetAllInstances(Type desiredType);
+    }

+Secondly, you declare the interface that will be requested from the IoCContainer.
+You need to apply the following rules with regard to the chosen interface:

+* It needs to be generic with one type argument
+* It provides a single void method with one argument.
+The argument type typically corresponds with the generic type argument.

 <hr>

 ## Release History